lukerm/find-tune/readme.md

 the device allows (as of third generation hardware), but an ordinary laptop or PC should suffice.
 In the latter case, you do not have to perform the training yourself, as the fine-tuned model can be downloaded from the AWS key: `s3://lukerm-ds-open/find-tune/data/`.

-In both cases, please follow these instructions to get set up (bearing in mind that some of the python requirements need special attention for the Raspberry Pi):
+In both cases, please follow these instructions to get set up, bearing in mind that some of the python requirements need special attention for the Raspberry Pi:

 * `git clone git@github.com:lukerm/find-tune ~/find-tune/`
 * `cd ~/find-tune/`